open-source-labs/Svelvet/README.md

 <summary>💥V11.0.0💥</summary>

 - **Features**:
-  -Snap-grid functionality
-  -Padlock functionality
+  -Snap-grid functionality- our new introduced feature allows users to toggle between free movement and snap-to-grid modes for precise node placement on the canvas.
+This functionality enhances flexibility by enabling easy drag-and-drop node positioning as well as alignment through keyboard controls.

+  -Padlock functionality-The padlock functionality was updated to ensure that locked nodes cannot be moved, providing a more intuitive and predictable behavior.
+The lock and unlock status is visually represented with a padlock icon, and users can easily toggle between locked and unlocked states to manage node positions.

+  -A new "Add Node" button was introduced within the Svelvet Graph Editor, allowing users to dynamically add new nodes to the graph.
+Clicking the button increments the total node count and places new nodes at randomized positions, with draggable functionality.

+  -Save-button-The saveStore and reloadStore were updated to improve canvas state capture, now saving complete node information (including positions and properties) for more accurate reconstruction.
+However, reloadStore still needs work to properly render nodes and rebuild the graph after a reload, requiring focus on better graph store integration in future development.

 - **Refactoring**:

-  - Save-button-Updated reloadStore and saveStore codebase to now capture the positions of nodes once they are dragged to the canvas.
-  - Initially capturing additional node properties was absent.
-Work is still needed on reloadstore to render the nodes again after a reload.
   - We have recreated the Svelvet canvas by removing the default nodes.
   - We added an "Add Node" button that allows for the creation of nodes with default anchors.
-  - dges can now be created and connected to nodes.
+  - Edges can now be created and connected to nodes.
   - Accesibility Enhancement by Svelvet 10 are mantained with the exception of 1; "Press `Option + Tab || Ctrl + Tab` for Node selection".
+  - In the main Svelvet canvas various issues were addressed, including ensuring graph initialization with local storage, tracking the drawer prop, improving edge management, and handling zoom/translation behavior more consistently.
+Specific fixes were made to event dispatching, edge removal, and ensuring reactivity for properties like zoom and drawer.

 - **Documentation**:
   - We created an individual ReadMe file detailing our journey with Svelvet, our approach to this new technology, our trials, errors and our effortless attempts and contributions to Svelvet.